Products & Services

-More and more features are being.
-Here are some to consider:
+More features are being added, and they increase the price.
+Here are some useful ones to consider:

 Auto dispensers for bleach, detergent, and fabric softener release powder or liquid at the appropriate time in the cycle; bleach dispensers also prevent spattering.
-Some models hold months' worth of detergent, dispensing it automatically while letting you refill the reservoirs less frequently.
+Some washers hold up to several months' worth of detergent, dispensing it automatically while letting you refill the reservoirs less frequently.

 It adjusts the water to the correct temperature for the cycle you're using.
 Most machines mix hot and cold water in preset proportions.
 An automatic temperature control adjusts for especially cold incoming water.

-Available on front-loaders and most high-efficiency top-loaders, this features automatically determines load size and the amount of water needed.
+Available on front-loaders and most high-efficiency top-loaders, this feature automatically determines load size and the amount of water needed.

 Some models offer this option.
 It might help if you're sensitive to detergent residue.

 Look for a stainless-steel or plastic tub.
-Unlike a porcelain drum, stainless or plastic won't rust if it's chipped and stainless tubs can withstand higher spin speeds, which extracts more water and speeds up drying.
+Unlike a porcelain, stainless or plastic won't rust if it's chipped and stainless tubs can withstand higher spin speeds, which extracts more water and speeds up drying.

 Some washers from LG, Samsung, and Whirlpool are Wi-Fi enabled, providing remote control via your smart device and letting you monitor your laundry's progress, start/stop the machine, and more.
 This feature is found on the more expensive models.